favionline/partner-events-tracking/doc/implementation-guide/client-direct.md

 `orderItem`:

+* `product` - required, object:
   * `id`
     * required, string
     * your product ID, must match the ID you are using in XML feed provided to FAVI
   * `name`
     * required, string
     * your product name, must match the name you are using in XML feed provided to FAVI

 `customer`: